till-s/mecatica-usb/doc/DataExchangeProtocol.md

 ## Isochronous Core to Endpoint Transfer (*OUT* direction)

 Isochronous *OUT* transfers do not support packet buffering or retransmission.
-Usb-short packet framing is not supported natively either.
+USB-short packet framing is not supported natively either.
 I.e., the application must check the received packet size and reassemble frames when needed.

 Data are streamed out as they arrive and individual packets are throttled with the